-For kids, divorce can feel like loss: the loss of a parent, the loss of the life they know.
-You can help your children grieve and adjust to new circumstances by supporting their feelings.
+For kids, divorce can feel like an intense loss—the loss of a parent, the loss of the family unit, or simply the loss of the life they knew.
+You can help your children grieve their loss and adjust to new circumstances by helping them express their emotions.

-- Let them be honest.
+Let them be honest.
 Children might be reluctant to share their true feelings for fear of hurting you.
 Let them know that whatever they say is okay.
-If they aren’t able to share their honest feelings, they will have a harder time working through them.
+They may blame you for the divorce but if they aren’t able to share their honest feelings, they will have a harder time working through them.

 Many kids believe that they had something to do with the divorce, recalling times they argued with their parents, received poor grades, or got in trouble.
-You can help your kids let go of this misconception.
+To help your kids let go of this misconception:

 Give reassurance and love